Playdek

 Playdek is an independent video game development company founded in 2011, based in Carlsbad, California.
-Playdek specializes in developing board games and card games for the iOS platform.
+Playdek specializes in developing board games and card games for Android, iOS, Windows, and Mac.

 Overview

 The core of Playdek's team worked together in console game development with their previous company Incinerator Studios, a subsidiary of THQ.
 As part of cost-cutting measures, THQ spun off Incinerator studios as an independent studio in 2009; in chief technology officer Gary Weis' words, "We offered to take ourselves off their payroll and go off and make it on our own."
 After a transition period during which the developer was under contract with THQ to complete two projects, Incinerator launched Playdek, a company focused on developing tabletop games for mobile devices.

 Games

 Tabletop conversions

-Playdek has collaborated with various tabletop game publishers to develop iOS versions of board and card games.
+Playdek has collaborated with various tabletop game publishers to develop digital versions of board and card games.